 Hereditary Angioedema (HAE)

-Hereditary Angioedema (HAE) is a rare genetic disorder characterized by recurrent episodes of swelling (angioedema) in various body parts.
-Despite its rarity, HAE can significantly impact the quality of life of affected individuals and requires specialized management and therapy approaches.
-Our company has a solid foundation in biotechnology, operations, and related fields, as well as access to the latest industry technologies and supporting laboratory platforms.
-This enables us to meet your drug and therapy development needs in the field of HAE therapy.
+Hereditary Angioedema (HAE) is an uncommon genetic disorder that is caused by recurrent swelling (angioedema) occurring in several body parts.
+Even though it is rare, HAE can considerably decrease the quality of life of the persons affected, thus requiring special management and therapy approaches.
+Our company has a strong background in biotechnology, operations, and other related fields, and is equipped with relevant emerging technologies and supporting laboratory infrastructure.
+Therefore, we are capable of satisfying your requirements related to drug and therapy development in case of HAE therapy.

 Introduction to HAE